 This section describes Cycle Model Compiler behavior in response to unsupported or ignored constructs.
+In general, the Cycle Model Compiler supports most of the synthesizable subset of the Verilog and SystemVerilog languages.

 If the Cycle Model Compiler encounters a construct that is unsupported, it: